mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 If we're on a platform such as Upwork, where monitoring is built-in, I'll always make the monitoring features optional.
 I won't review the monitoring data unless there's an egregious discrepancy in hours.
 Even in that case, I'll speak to you before inspecting the data.

+## Progress updates

+Aim to share progress updates every two to eight hours.

+Provide updates on the more frequent side of the range for tasks where the total time required is unclear, like bug investigations.
+You can update less frequently for tasks that are large in scope, like adding a new feature.
+The absolute upper-limit on time without a status update should be three calendar days of billable work or 10 billable hours, whichever happens first.

+The best way to share status update is with pull requests that reflect progress.
+Ideally, you can peel off a part of your work that makes a complete pull request, but if not, you can share a pull request and mark it as "draft" to indicate it's still a work in progress and not ready for review.
+If you're doing a bug investigation, update the Github issue summarizing what you've investigated and what you've learned.
+If you don't have results that fit in a Github issue or pull request, send me an email, but it should be the last option.

 ## Payment

 Please send me invoices for your hours every two weeks.
 Expect payment within five business days of the invoice, usually sooner.